mjaysonnn/SpotVerse/galaxy_scripts/REAMDE.md

+This is a standard script where it starts the workload from scratch when an interruption happens.

-Contains the scripts specifically for deploying the Galaxy framework.
+It contains the scripts specifically for deploying the Galaxy framework.
 This directory includes an additional step0 where we create a Galaxy-equipped AMI and install the necessary workflows to run Galaxy applications.
 To run Galaxy workloads, an AMI pre-configured with Galaxy is required.

 Follow step0 folders to create an AMI with Galaxy installed and the necessary workflows to run Galaxy applications.

 ## Installation Guide (On AWS)